jaipandya/SublimeTutor/tutorial/chapter_2_4.md

 -----------

 There are some lines written below, some of them are repeated.
 You need to make sure that all the lines appear only once.
-Use the command `^ + ⇧ + K` to delete those lines.
+Use the command `Ctrl + Shift + K` to delete those lines.

 1. This is line number one